 After Nina and Tim Hillman* got married, they discovered that the only way to grow their family would be through adoption.
 Knowing just how many children in the foster care system need a home, they decided to pursue adoption through the state.
 After getting licensed, they welcomed a sibling set of three children into their home at the ages of 5, 3, and 1, and quickly adopted them, even though the children all had experienced a significant amount of trauma in their short lives.

 Eight years later, their family was crumbling.
 Their oldest child, now a teen, was perpetually running away.
 The police knew their family well.
 The middle child was exhibiting violent behavior.
 The youngest was regularly kicked out of church groups.
 Nina was at the school multiple times a week because all three children were struggling in school.
 Additionally, she was struggling with unhealthy habits to cope with the stress, a pattern that was adversely affecting her physical health.
 Tim and Nina’s marriage was not stable, as they had no unity on how to parent the children’s challenging behaviors.

 Chosen provided a plan to help the Hillmans.
-We started by coming alongside Nina with a supportive, listening ear so that she felt less isolated and hopeful.
-Weekly help was provided by equipping her with parenting techniques effective for children with trauma.
+The family’s care manager offered Nina a supportive, listening ear so that she felt less isolated and more hopeful.
+Nina began receiving information on parenting techniques effective for children with trauma.
 Activities that promote attachment and connection were taught and implemented.
-We provided Nina with referrals for academic and mental health professionals that the children so desperately needed.
-Accountability to make sure that they were receiving marriage counseling, as well as a mentor dad for Tim to talk with on a weekly basis was another significant part of the plan.
-We followed up with Nina and Tim several times a week to ensure that they were doing some self-care, and worked on helping them created a unified, trauma-informed parenting approach.
+Nina received referrals for academic and mental health professionals that the children so desperately needed.
+The couples was held accountable to get marriage counseling, and a mentorship for Tim was coordinated.
+The Chosen care manager followed up with the family several times a week to ensure that they were practicing self-care.
+Ultimately, Chosen helped Nina and Tim create a unified, trauma-informed parenting approach.

 *Names changed to protect privacy.